 Director, BetterStart Child Health and Development Research Group

-John is an epidemiologist and Professor of Public Health.
+John is a world renowned epidemiologist and Professor of Public Health.
 He has an academic appointment in the School of Social and Community Medicine at the University of Bristol, UK.
 He spent 20 years working in North America and before returning to Australia in 2009 he held professorial positions at the University of Michigan (USA) and at McGill University in Canada.

 John is an internationally recognised scholar in epidemiology and public health.
 He has numerous awards and Fellowships including a Canada Research Chair in Population Health, an honorary doctorate in Medical Science from the University of Copenhagen, and a prestigious NHMRC Australia Fellowship.
 He has over 300 journal publications, and every year from 2014 onwards, he has received Thomson Reuters' "Highly Cited Researcher" status that consistently places him in the top 1% of cited scientists internationally in his field.